beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ## 3. Configuring the home screen for a tenant
 The home screen and the widgets can be configured.\
-Configuring a tenant's home screen means mainly adding and removing widgets for the home screen. \
+Configuring a tenant's home screen means adding and removing widgets for the home screen. \
 Configuring a widget means specifying possible input parameter that the widget might have and modifying access permission to the widget so that it's just visible to a subset of users.